opendocsg/slw-judgments-backfill/2017_SGHC_300/report.md

 52 Equally, this court accepts that the burden of proof in garnishee proceedings is as stated in _Westacre Investment_ (see [34]) where the Court of Appeal held at [82];

  It bears emphasis that a provisional garnishee order is usually obtained by way of an ex parte application.
 In such circumstances, we consider that the legal burden remains on the judgment creditor to prove the existence of such a debt if this is disputed by the garnishee and the matter proceeds for determination either summarily or at trial.
-In Zoom Communications Ltd v Broadcast Solutions Pte Ltd [2014] 4 SLR 500 (“ Zoom Communications ”) (at [75]), we held that a plaintiff retains the burden of showing that Singapore is the proper forum at the inter partes stage if the foreign defendant who has been served, after the plaintiff succeeded at the ex parte stage to obtain leave to serve the originating process on a foreign defendant out of jurisdiction, challenges the jurisdiction of the Singapore court.
+In Zoom Communications Ltd v Broadcast Solutions Pte Ltd <span class="citation">[2014] 4 SLR 500</span> (“ Zoom Communications ”) (at [75]), we held that a plaintiff retains the burden of showing that Singapore is the proper forum at the inter partes stage if the foreign defendant who has been served, after the plaintiff succeeded at the ex parte stage to obtain leave to serve the originating process on a foreign defendant out of jurisdiction, challenges the jurisdiction of the Singapore court.
 We so held because we considered that in the final analysis, the party applying for the order at the ex parte stage of the proceedings had the same burden and the fact that it obtained the order at that stage does not mean it had discharged that burden.
 In our judgment the same principle applies in this case.

 53 The appellate court continued at [83]: